gap-packages/LocalNR/README.md

 ---------

 If you use 'LocalNR', please tell us by sending an email to
-<raevskaya.irina@gmail.com>, <raemarina@imath.kiev.ua>, <sysak@imath.kiev.ua>.
+<raeirina@imath.kiev.ua>, <raemarina@imath.kiev.ua>, <sysak@imath.kiev.ua>.

 If you find any bugs or have any suggestions or comments, we would very much appreciate it if you would let us know.
 Also, we would like to hear about applications of this software.

-Iryna Raievska, Maryna Raievska, Yaroslav Sysak
+Yaroslav Sysak, Iryna Raievska, Maryna Raievska
 Kyiv, 2th of February 2017.

-Iryna Raievska
+Yaroslav Sysak
   Institute of Mathematics
   of National Academy of Sciences of Ukraine
-  01004, Ukraine, Kyiv,
+  01024, Ukraine, Kyiv,
   3, Tereshchenkivska st.

-Maryna Raievska
+Iryna Raievska
   Institute of Mathematics
   of National Academy of Sciences of Ukraine
-  01004, Ukraine, Kyiv,
+  01024, Ukraine, Kyiv,
   3, Tereshchenkivska st.

-Yaroslav Sysak
+Maryna Raievska
   Institute of Mathematics
   of National Academy of Sciences of Ukraine
-  01004, Ukraine, Kyiv,
+  01024, Ukraine, Kyiv,
   3, Tereshchenkivska st.